 Irrigation plays an important role in the landuse in the SRB.
 Existing irrigation systems are presently mainly concentrated in the northern and central parts of the basin.
-In 2007, almost 4,000 hectares for the production of cereals, fodder, potatoes, vegetables and fruits were irrigated by sprinkler systems.
-In addition, 39,722,547 km3 of water from wells was used for pastures.
-(Mun et al. 208)
+In 2007, almost 4,000 hectares for the production of cereals, fodder, potatoes, vegetables and fruits were irrigated by sprinkler systems (Mun et al. 208).